zalando-incubator/stackset-controller/docs/howtos.md

         - 'example.com'
         - 'foo.bar.baz'
 ```
 The RPS measured in the specified hostnames are weighted by the ammount of traffic the stack is getting.
-For example: lets say a traffic switch is happening from `stack-A` to `stack-B`, and in the current state 30% of the traffic is being routed to `stack-B` backends.
-When calculating the RPS the metric will get the total traffic to `example.com` and `foo.bar.baz` and sum it all up, after this the final value is multiplied by the percentage weight in this case 30%, resulting in something like:
+For example: let's say a traffic switch is happening from `stack-A` to `stack-B`, and in the current state 50% of the traffic is being routed to `stack-B` backends.
+When calculating the RPS the metric will get the total traffic to `example.com` and `foo.bar.baz` and sum it all up, after this the final value is multiplied by the percentage weight in this case 50%, resulting in something like:

-    `sum(traffic('example.com'), traffic('foo.bar.baz')) * 0.3`
+    `sum(traffic('example.com'), traffic('foo.bar.baz')) * 0.5`

 This final value will be compared to the value in `average` field, in this example 30.
 If the final number is bigger than 30 the backend will scale out, otherwise it will stay the same.